 However, sometimes you have to work in a less-than-perfect environment where connections drop without warning.
 This can result in downloading partial files.

-This sample script shows a more reliable way to download one file at a time and automatically delete files that only download partially.
-The script downloads files one at a time from the server, deleting files after they have been successfully downloaded.
+This sample script shows a more reliable way to download one file at a time and automatically delete partially downloaded files.
+The TMPNAME command causes files to download to a temporary name.
+If the download does not complete successfully the temporary file is automatically deleted.
+The script downloads files one at a time from the server, deleting files from the server after they have been successfully downloaded.

 This is not the only way to handle this situation.
 For example, if you are downloading a very large file, you may not want to start over from scratch if the download fails.
 In that case, you may want to use the resume feature of Robo-FTP to loop back and try to resume the download at the point of failure.
-See the Help file entry for RCVFILE for more details on the resume feature.
+In that case you can simply use the /resume option on your RCVFILE command and the .partial temporary file which the file is downloaded to will be left in place so you can resume the transfer to the temporary file at a later time.